apache/solr-operator/docs/development.md

 ### Install the necessary dependencies

-Install the Zookeeper & Etcd Operators, which this operator depends on by default.
+Install the Zookeeper, which this operator depends on by default.
 Each is optional, as described in the [Zookeeper Reference](solr-cloud/solr-cloud-crd.md#zookeeper-reference) section in the CRD docs.

 ```bash